urvashii-b/Emotify/README.md

 Emotify is a unique "Music Recommendation System” that seamlessly integrates emotion detection through facial recognition.
 The model used in this project achieves an accuracy of approximately 72% on the provided dataset.

+Click on the image to see the demo video:
 [![Emotify Prototype Demo](https://img.youtube.com/vi/qTglMz0Ef_w/maxresdefault.jpg)](https://youtu.be/qTglMz0Ef_w)

 The system adapts music recommendations from Spotify based on users’ emotions, identified from 7 distinctive moods: